Horocycle averages on closed manifolds and transfer operators: Introduction

-{First, the conjecture that the distributions $\MC{O}_v$ appearing in the expansion \eqref{eq:intro:I} are fixed by the (adjoint) of the horocycle flow remains still open.
-(In contrast this was the starting point in \cite{Flaminio_2003}!)
-Here, progress has been made by Faure and Guillarmou \cite{Faure_2017_2} in dimension $3$ for smooth contact Anosov flows.}
+(a) The conjecture that the distributions $\OO_v$ in the expansion \eqref{eq:intro:I} are fixed by the (adjoint) of the horocycle flow, which was the starting point in \cite{Flaminio_2003}, remains open for general codimension one mixing Anosov flows (see \cite[Remark~2.10]{giul_liv_2017}).
+For smooth contact Anosov flows with $d=3$, invariance was proved by Faure--Guillarmou \cite{Faure_2017_2}.

-{Second, the renormalization time $\tau\mb{\HFP,\GFP,x}$ inherits the regularity properties of the underlying Anosov foliation and horocycle flow, i.e. the regularity in $x$ is expected to be no more than Hölder.
-To deal with such irregular flows one can lift the dynamics to the Grassmanian.
-This has been used with success, e.g. in \cite{Gouezel_2008,giul_liv_2017} and more recently in \cite{Tsujii_2018}.
-However in this work we wish to avoid such technicalities and we will make additional assumptions ensuring that $\tau\mb{\HFP,\GFP,x}$ enjoys sufficient regularity.\\ In particular, if the Anosov flow is $C^r$ we require $\partial_\HFP\tau\mb{0,\GFP,\cdot}$ to be $C^{r-1}$ for all $\GFP\ge 0$.
-This is reasonably only if $r$ is small since the regularity of the stable foliation is usually only Hölder.
-In the setting of $C^3$ contact Anosov flows in dimension $3$ we can take $r=2-\epsilon$ for all $\epsilon>0$ by a result of \cite{Hurder_1990} (see also \rem{reg} in \se{horo}). }

-The Appendix comprises our computational tools.
-On the lowest level, we utilize Fourier transform, integration by parts, and \LAName{\LAYoungIe} to estimate convolutions.